Rubenzt8/Rubenzt8/README.md

 - 👯 Open to collaborate with software development teams or indie projects.

-- 💬 Ask me about SQL, Java, Git or Python.

 - 🎮 Fun fact: I'm starting to dive into game development!